-This temporary safety zone is necessary to protect vessels from the hazards associated with the demolition of the Seneca Highway Bridge.
-The detonation of explosives and the falling debris associated with the demolition of this bridge pose serious risks of injury to persons and property.
-As such, the Captain of the Port, Sector Lake Michigan, has determined that the demolition of the Seneca Highway Bridge does pose significant risks to public safety and property and that a safety zone is necessary.
+This temporary safety zone is necessary to protect vessels from the hazards associated with the launching of the USS Fort Worth in Marinette, WI.
+The Captain of the Port, Sector Lake Michigan, has determined that the launching of the USS Fort Worth does pose significant risks to public safety and property.
+As such, this safety zone is necessary to prevent injury to persons and damage to property.